-The fair value of our investments in unconsolidated affiliates is determined using a multiple of the affiliates' EBITDA, which is derived from market analysis of transactions involving comparable companies.
+We have elected the fair value option for certain investments in unconsolidated affiliates as we believe this better aligns them with other investments in unconsolidated affiliates that are measured using NAV as a practical expedient in determining fair value.
+Investments measured using the fair value option are included in Level 3 and the fair value of these investments are determined using a multiple of the affiliates' EBITDA, which is derived from market analysis of transactions involving comparable companies.
 The EBITDA used in this calculation is based on the affiliates' financial information.
+The inputs are usually considered unobservable, as not all market participants have access to this data.